Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/uv/workflows/uv_management.rst

 You can use Vertex Groups to select the ear faces.
 Selecting sub-meshes is easy too, since they are not connected to the rest of the mesh.
 Simply selecting Linked vertices will select that entire submesh.
-Basically, since you are in Edit Mode, all of the selecting/deselecting features are available to you.
+Basically, since you are in Edit Mode, all the selecting/deselecting features are available to you.

-Now re-unwrap the ear using the *Project* calculation from side view, and scale and rotate them somewhat (discussed in the next section), and place them off to the side.
-You can do this repetitively, using different UV calculations;
+Now unwrap the ear again using the *Project* tool from side view, and scale and rotate them somewhat (discussed in the next section), and place them off to the side.
+You can do this repetitively, using different unwrapping algorithms;
-each re-calculation just puts those UVs for the selected faces somewhere else.
+each re-apply just puts those UVs for the selected faces somewhere else.
-Choose the calculation for each piece that gives you the best fit and most logical layout for subsequent painting of that piece.
+Choose the tool for each part that gives you the best fit and most logical layout for subsequent painting of that part.

-When all of the pieces of the mesh have been unwrapped using the various calculations, you should end up with something that looks like to the Example to the right.
+When all parts of the mesh have been unwrapped using the various methods, you should end up with something that looks like the example to the right.
-All of the sections of the mesh have been mapped, and all those maps are laid out in the same UV texture map.
+All sections of the mesh have been mapped, and all those maps are laid out in the same UV texture map.
 Congratulations!
 From here, it is a simple matter of "stitching" (discussed in the next section) to construct the entire UV map as a single map.